Small Dogs That Are Prone to Back Problems

+Did you know there are small dogs that are prone to back problems?
 Humans are not the only ones that can suffer from back issues in their lifetime.
 Back problems are common in dogs as well!
-A disease that is very common among small dogs especially, is called Intervertebral Disk Disease (IVDD).
+A disease that is very common among small dogs is called Intervertebral Disk Disease (IVDD).
 This occurs when discs in the dog’s spine deteriorate, collapse, bulge out, rupture, herniate or become displaced.

-We did some research and compiled a list of breeds that are known for being especially prone to back issues and IVDD.
-It’s important to know the early signs, because at its most severe stages, it can potentially lead to complete paralysis.
-Educating yourself on this issue, talking about it with your vet, and taking proper precautions at home can help avoid this all together, slow down the process, and ease discomfort.
+Here is a list of breeds that are known for being especially prone to back issues and IVDD.
+It’s important to know the early signs because, at its most severe stages, it can potentially lead to complete paralysis.
+Educating yourself on this issue, talking about it with your vet, and taking proper precautions at home can help avoid this altogether, slow down the process, and ease discomfort.

 #3.
 French Bulldogs